ZXSpectrumVault/Manuals/Hardware/SpectrumPlus3Manual.md

 ## <a id="formatting-a-disk"></a> Formatting a disk

-Formatting can be likened to building a series of shelves and pigeonholes on a disk [!? never tried that one myself] prior to the storage of information on those shelves.
+Formatting can be likened to building a series of shelves and pigeonholes on a disk prior to the storage of information on those shelves.
 In other words, formatting lays down an organised framework around which data can be put in or taken out.

 The formatting divides the disk into 360 distinctly separate areas...

+**Missing image of a floppy disk structure**

 There are 40 concentric tracks from the outside of the disk (Track 0) to the inside (Track 39), and each track is divided into 9 sectors.